 What’s in it for you?

-- Get internships: We’ll help the best performing campus leaders secure the internships they want (2 internship slots: say November 2019-January 2020, and May-June, 2019).
+Get internships: We’ll help the best performing campus leaders secure the internships they want (2 internship slots: say November 2020-January 2021, and May-June, 2020).
 We’ll contact our contacts, and help you fine-tune your CVs.

-- Earn money: When you bring business/advertisers for us, you get 10-20% of the revenue generated by them.
-You can also earn money through internal competitions that are organised by us.
+Earn money: When you bring business/advertisers for us, you get 10-20% of the revenue generated by them.
+You can also earn money through internal competitions that are organized by us.
 (Like for sharing the best interviews, or the most number of internship experiences).

-- Get discounts for the some of awesome courses and workshops we advertise/publish on Lawctopus.
+Get discounts for the some of awesome courses and workshops we advertise/publish on Lawctopus.
+Get discounts on courses launched by Lawctopus too.

 Some other details